Jack Goldstein: Work

 Goldstein began to concentrate on painting in the late 1970s.
 His paintings were based on photographic images of natural phenomena, science, and technology – the result of Goldstein's intent to record "the spectacular instant," as previously depicted in photography.
 Many of them depict streaking fighter jets, lightning storms, exploding nebulae and city skylines illuminated by fireworks or bombing raids.
 Using found photographs, and highlighting the reproduction or copy, Goldstein blew up details to near abstraction and then hired painters to apply them to canvases on boxlike stretchers that stand more than six inches off the wall.
 He was among the first contemporary painters to hire others to make his works.

 By the mid-’70s, Goldstein had stopped appearing in his films and performances and instead hired actors, stuntmen and light and sound technicians from the film industry.
 His films include the well-known Metro-Goldwyn Mayer (1975), a two-minute loop of the film studio’s roaring lion mascot on a blood red field, and Shane (1975), named for the trained German Shepherd that barks in response to inaudible commands from someone behind the camera.

 Most of Goldstein's work revolved around the concept of experience, the concept of grappling with the conflation of experience and our recording of it.
 It asks whether documentation has become primary in our experience.

-As the 1980s continued and finally fizzled out there was less and less call for "salon paintings" and Goldstein's work sold less well than some others'.
+As the 1980s continued there was less and less call for his paintings and Goldstein's work sold less well than some others'.
 Reluctant to teach rather than practice full-time, Goldstein left New York in the early 1990s and returned to California where he lived out the decade in relative isolation.

-His early work was revived at the turn of the century and he resurfaced briefly to some renewed acclaim.
-He was featured in the 2004 Whitney Biennial as a major film influence alongside Stan Brakhage, less than a year after he committed suicide by hanging himself in San Bernardino, California on March 14, 2003.
+He committed suicide by hanging in 2003.
+Less than a year later, he was featured in the 2004 Whitney Biennial as a major film influence alongside Stan Brakhage.
+It was the first sign of his early work enjoying renewed acclaim. in San Bernardino, California on March 14, 2003.

-Goldstein may be remembered for a certain conceptual/representational approach to picturemaking that helped shape a generation of artists and beyond, even though they might not even be aware of him.
+Goldstein may be remembered for a certain post-conceptual representational approach to painting that helped shape a generation of artists and beyond, even though they might not even be aware of him.